smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 For Linux, the correct environment variable syntax must be used.

-### Back-end components
+### Backend components

-Like front-end components, a single command can be used to publish and deploy.
+Like front-end components, a single command can be used to publish and deploy the backend component to Smint.io.

-Under a command prompt in a target component folder run
+Under a command prompt in a component folder run

 ```console
 %SMINT_IO_SDK_HOME%\SmintIo.Portals.SDK.PublishComponent.CLI.exe -env development